cube-soft/cube.pdf/Applications/Editor/Documents/English/Readme.md

 In **Temporary folder** section, you can specify the folder where temporary files etc. are created when CubePDF Utility performs some operations.
 If the section is empty, CubePDF Utility will also use the destination folder as a temporary folder.

 In **Language** section, you can select the display language for the menu of the CubePDF Utility.
-There are two supported languages, English and Japanese.
+There are three supported languages, English, German and Japanese.
 If you select **Auto** for the display language, one of the languages will be automatically selected according to the language setting of Windows.

 If the **Show recently used files** item is enabled, CubePDF Utility will display a list of the recently opened PDF files at startup.